kkandiah/assignment2/README.md

-this is to fulfill the assignment2 requirement will contain a simple python file
+this is to fulfill the assignment2 requirement.
+It will contain a simple python file